 = if [Day Name] = "Sunday" and ([Product] = "Tiger" or [Product] = "Farmhouse Bloomer") then [Value] * 1.1 * 0.95 else if [Day Name] = "Sunday" then [Value] * 1.1 else [Value]

-We do need to include some brackets in here to ensure the formula executes in the right order.
-We want the or to be calculated first, so we put this section into brackets.
+We needed to include some brackets in here to ensure the formula executes in the correct order.
+We want the or element to be calculated first, so we put this section in brackets.

 Here is another solution you could try.

 = if [Day Name] = "Sunday" then if [Product] = "Tiger" or [Product] = "Farmhouse Bloomer" then [Value] * 1.1 * 0.95 else [Value] * 1.1 else [Value]

 Conditional logic using an if statement in Power Query is different to Excel.
 However, it’s not difficult to understand, so all it needs is practice.

 - Data Refresh

 - Edit Queries

 - List All the Files in a Folder and File Attributes

 - Import Data from the Web